jesperfj/force-rest-api/README.md

     $ mvn test

 You will see some log messages that look like errors or warnings.
 That's expected and does not indicate test failures.
+You can add debug logging with:

+    $ mvn test -Dorg.slf4j.simpleLogger.defaultLogLevel=debug

 ### Interactive end-to-end OAuth handshake Test